Cohomogeneity one Ricci Solitons from Hopf Fibrations: Introduction

 Therefore it is natural to assume that the Ricci soliton is of {\em cohomogeneity one.} That is, a Lie group acts isometrically on $(M,g)$ and the generic orbit is of codimension one.
 This will be the setting of this paper.
 A systematic investigation was initiated by Dancer-Wang \cite{DWCohomOneSolitons} who set up the general framework.
 Previous examples include the first non-trivial compact Ricci soliton due to Cao \cite{CaoSoliton} and Koiso \cite{KoisoSoliton} or the examples of Feldman-Ilmanen-Knopf \cite{FIKSolitons}, which include the first non-compact shrinking Ricci soliton.
-It is worth noting that all of these examples, as well as their generalisations due to Dancer-Wang \cite{DWCohomOneSolitons} are {\em K\"ahler.} In fact, all currently known non-trivial compact Ricci solitons are K\"ahler.
-Hamilton's cigar is also K\"ahler, whereas its higher dimensional analog, the rotationally symmetric steady Bryant soliton on $\R^n$, $n>2,$ is {\em non}-K\"ahler.
-By extending these examples in a series of papers and then in joint work with Buzano and Gallaugher, Dancer-Wang constructed steady and expanding Ricci solitons of multiple warped product type \cite{DWExpandingSolitons}, \cite{DWSteadySolitons}, \cite{BDGWExpandingSolitons}, \cite{BDWSteadySolitons}.
-They also numerically investigated the case where the isotropy representation of the principal orbit $G/K$ consists of two inequivalent $\Ad_K$-invariant irreducible real summands.
-Numerical evidence for the existence of parameter families of complete steady and expanding Ricci solitons on certain non-trivial vector bundles was found \cite{BDGWSteadySolitons}, \cite{BDGWExpandingSolitons}.
+It is worth noting that all of these examples, as well as their generalisations due to Dancer-Wang \cite{DWCohomOneSolitons}, are {\em K\"ahler.} In fact, all currently known non-trivial compact Ricci solitons are K\"ahler.
+On the other hand, Angenent-Knopf \cite{AngenentKnopfRSConicalSingNonuniqueness} constructed non-compact, non-K\"ahler shrinking Ricci solitons.

+Hamilton's cigar is also K\"ahler, whereas its higher dimensional analogue, the rotationally symmetric steady soliton on $\R^n$, $n>2,$ the Bryant soliton, is {\em non}-K\"ahler.
+By extending these examples in a series of papers and then in joint work with Buzano and Gallaugher, Dancer-Wang constructed steady and expanding Ricci solitons of multiple warped product type \cite{DWExpandingSolitons, DWSteadySolitons}, \cite{BDGWExpandingSolitons}, \cite{BDWSteadySolitons}.
+They also numerically investigated the case where the isotropy representation of the principal orbit $G/K$ consists of two inequivalent $\Ad_K$-invariant irreducible real summands and found numerical evidence for the existence of continuous families of complete steady and expanding Ricci solitons on certain non-trivial vector bundles in \cite{BDGWExpandingSolitons, BDGWSteadySolitons}.
 This paper gives a rigorous construction thereof:

-Let $G$ be a compact Lie group and $K \subset H \subset G$ be closed subgroups such that $H/K$ is the sphere $S^{d_1}$.
-Then $H$ acts linearly on $\R^{d_1+1}$ and the associated vector bundle $G \times_H \R^{d_1+1}$ is a cohomogeneity one manifold.
-Examples where the Lie algebra of $G/K$ decomposes two inequivalent $\Ad_K$-invariant irreducible real summands include the triples
+Let $G$ be a compact Lie group and let $K \subset H \subset G$ be closed subgroups such that $H/K=S^{d_S}$.
+Then $H$ acts linearly on $\R^{d_S+1}$ and the associated vector bundle $G \times_H \R^{d_S+1}$ is a cohomogeneity one manifold.
+Examples where the Lie algebra of $G/K$ decomposes into two inequivalent $\Ad_K$-invariant irreducible real summands include the triples

 These examples come from the Hopf fibrations, cf. \cite{BesseEinstein}.
 In the first and third case, the associated vector bundle is diffeomorphic to $\mathbb{H}P^{m+1} \setminus \left\{ \text{ point } \right\}$ and $CaP^2 \setminus \left\{ \text{ point } \right\},$ respectively.
 The main theorem is the following: